Let Lenders Appraisal Service, Inc. help you discover if you can cancel your PMI

 The market was working with down payments dropping to 10, 5 and frequently 0 percent in the peak of last decade's mortgage boom.
 How does a lender endure the additional risk of the small down payment?
 The solution is Private Mortgage Insurance or PMI.
 This supplementary policy covers the lender in case a borrower defaults on the loan and the market price of the house is less than what the borrower still owes on the loan.

 PMI is costly to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage monthly payment and often isn't even tax deductible.
 It's beneficial for the lender because they secure the money, and they get the money if the borrower defaults, in contrast to a piggyback loan where the lender takes in all the costs.

 Does your monthly mortgage payment include a fee PMI?
 Call Lenders Appraisal Service, Inc. today at (612) 240-2535 or send us an e-mail.
 Documentation of your home's present value could save you thousands.

-How homeowners can keep from bearing the cost of PMI
+How can home owners avoid bearing the cost of PMI?

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: